Climber

 Plant in well-drained soil in full sun for best blooming.
 Provide a trellis or support.
 Prune in late winter to shape.
 Choose native Lonicera sempervirens "Major Wheeler" or "Dropmore Scarlet" — avoid Japanese honeysuckle (L. japonica), which is invasive.

-See honeysuckle in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring honeysuckle alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring honeysuckle alongside companion plants.

 Frequently Asked Questions